Table of Contents:

 -

-The necessary pieces: some must be cut multiple times or on the fabric fold.
+Required pieces: some must be cut multiple times or on the fabric fold.

 Understanding these elements helps avoid most beginner mistakes and approach your project preparation with much more confidence.